dotb/SQLayout/README.md

 #SQLayout
 SQLayout is an iOS library that provides simple layout tools for UIViews that need to be placed relative to one another.
+SQLayout works with Swift and Objective-C.

 ##SQLayout directives
 Layout is performed through alignment and placement directives.